 10. Elders are expected to perform faithfully the duties and responsibilities assigned to each individual Elder by the consensus of the Elder Board.

-11. Each Elder shall be diligent to remain familiar with the HSC Constitution as well as the church’s Statement of Faith and Core Values.
+11. Each Elder shall be diligent to remain familiar with the HSC Constitution, as well as the church’s Statement of Faith, Beliefs and Practices, and Core Values.